Slamy/Wiki_MiSTer/Loading-games-via-MGL-files.md

 Each of your favorite games must have an MGL file to be accesible in the menu.

+At the time of writing (late February 2022) MGL is not supported on the Atari ST, Minimig, Archie and Sharp cores.

 ## MGL Format

 Examples: